BIOFoundry Hero

 We house suites of laboratory automation that, together with our expertise in large-scale experimentation and synthetic biology, can be applied to numerous molecular and microbiological workflows.

-Synthetic Biology applies engineering principles such as standardisation and modularisation to biological sciences through the application of iterative design-build-test-learn cycles.
+Synthetic Biology applies engineering principles such as standardisation and modularisation to biological sciences through the application of iterative design-build-test-learn cycles (DBTL).
 The standardisation of biological components and reactions allows experimental workflows to be automated.

 This offers the potential to revolutionise the speed and scale of research, increasing accuracy and allowing miniaturisation to reduce costs.
 The adoption of these principles and approaches enables scientists to pursue complex experimental designs.